invalid04/goChat/README.md

-# Go-Vite-Chat
+# Go-Chat

-Welcome to Go-Vite-Chat!
+Welcome to Go-Chat!
 This project is a simple web chat application built using Go for the backend and React with Vite for the frontend.

 ## Getting Started